Golden Earring: International fame (1970s and 1980s)

 In 1969, drummer Cesar Zuiderwijk joined the band, completing what has become Golden Earring's classic line-up.
-The band enjoyed brief international fame in the 1970s when the single version of "Radar Love" (1973), from the gold-certified album Moontan became a hit in both Europe and the US.
+The band enjoyed brief international fame in the 1970s when the single version of "Radar Love" (1973), from the gold-certified album Moontan, became a hit in both Europe and the US.
 Golden Earring embarked on their first major US tour in 1969–1970.
 Owing to American influences, their music evolved towards hard rock, and they performed along with Jimi Hendrix, Led Zeppelin, Procol Harum, and Eric Clapton.
 Between 1969 and 1984, Golden Earring completed 13 US tours.
 During this period, they performed as the opening act for Santana, King Crimson, the Doobie Brothers, Rush and .38 Special.
 During 1973–74, when "Radar Love" was a hit, they had Kiss and Aerosmith as their opening acts.

-While signed to the UK Track Records label, the band rented the superb quadraphonic sound system normally used exclusively by the Who.
+Golden Earring released the Live album in 1977.
+The album was recorded at London's Rainbow Theater.

 Golden Earring enjoyed a brief period of US stardom, but were unable to secure further chart success until 1982's "Twilight Zone".
-The music video of the song, directed by Dick Maas, was played on the recently launched MTV in the United States, and helped the song to become a US hit, spending 27 weeks on the Billboard chart.
+The music video of the song, directed by Dick Maas, was played on the recently launched MTV, and helped the song to become a US hit, spending 27 weeks on the Billboard chart.

-"When the Lady Smiles" became an international hit in 1984, reaching No. 3 in Canada and becoming the band's fifth number one hit in their native country, but was not successful in the United States, reaching no higher than #76 on the US Singles Chart.
+"When the Lady Smiles" became an international hit in 1984, reaching No. 3 in Canada and becoming the band's fifth number one hit in their native country, but was not successful in the United States, reaching no higher than No. 76 on the US Singles Chart.
 The video was banned from MTV because of its "unholy desires about a nun and a lobotomy"; this was Dick Maas's second video for the band, and helped launch his career as a film director.
 While touring the US in 1984, the band played at the Great Arena Six Flags Great Adventure in New Jersey on May 11 and were in the midst of their performance when a fire broke out at the Haunted Castle on the opposite side of the theme park, killing eight teenagers.
 Following this tour, Golden Earring turned their focus toward Europe where they continued to attract standing-room-only crowds.
 The group paused briefly after the release of The Hole in 1986 to focus on other projects, with Hay and Kooymans both releasing solo albums (Victory of Bad Taste and Solo, respectively) the following year.
 The group then reconvened to record their final album of the 1980s, releasing Keeper of the Flame in 1989.